Peat swamp forest: Formation

 Tropical peat forms on low-lying areas, such as river deltas, floodplains or shallow oxbow lakes.
-The formation process usually follows hydrosere successional steps, where the ponds or flooded area eutrophicated by water plants, then transform into waterlogged swamp with grasses or shrubs, and eventually formed a forest that continues to grow and accumulate.
-Peat located on the fringing areas of domes in between domes might form through lateral expansion.
+The formation process usually follows hydrosere successional steps, where the ponds or flooded area eutrophicate by water plants, then transform into swamp with grasses or shrubs, and eventually form a forest that continues to grow and accumulate.
+Peat located on the fringing areas might form through lateral expansion.
 This peat accumulation often forms a convex shape called a dome, which could rise up to 4 m on coastal peat and up to 18 m on inland peat.
-At the beginning of its formation, peat is largely topogenous or minerotrophic, receiving high nutrient input from rivers or groundwaters.
-As the peat thickens and the dome becomes elevated, the top of the peat is no longer affected by the river or groundwater input, instead they are becoming ombrotrophic, exclusively obtaining water from the precipitation Input only from the rain causes a low nutrient and mineral content, especially calcium.
+At the beginning of its formation, peat is largely topogenous or minerotrophic, receiving high nutrient input from rivers or groundwater.
+As the peat thickens and the dome becomes elevated, the top of the peat is no longer affected by the river or groundwater input, instead soil becomes ombrotrophic, exclusively obtaining water from the precipitation Input only from the rain causes a low nutrient and mineral content, especially calcium.
 The peat thus becomes highly acidic and only able to support low biodiversity and stunted forest.